nativelibs4java/Scalaxy/Fx/README.md

 # Hacking

-If you want to build / test / hack this project:
+If you want to build / test / hack on this project:
 - Make sure to use [paulp's sbt script](https://github.com/paulp/sbt-extras) with `sbt` 0.12.2+
 - Install Oracle's JDK + JavaFX and make sure the `java` command in the path points to that version
 - Use the following commands to checkout the sources and build the tests continuously: